 Most of the above reasons are financial ones and the reason for that is that most people do not switch suppliers and they can end up on expensive tariffs.

 Unless you are unhappy with the performance of your supplier you are unlikely to want to switch for any other reason than financial ones.

-- Before you start to look for a new supplier, you should check your tariff comparison rate.
+Before you start to look for a new supplier, you should check your home energy tariff comparison rate.
 You should also contact your current energy company to ensure you don’t have any exit fees for leaving.
-These are more likely if you are in a fixed tariff deal and you are yet to come to the end of it.
-Even if you do have an exit fee – you may still find that it is worth your while to switch due to the savings to be made.
+If you’re approaching the end of your home energy contract, you won’t need to pay any exit fees.

 This depends on a number of factors including how recently you last switched and the type of tariff you were on most recently.
 If you are on a standard variable tariff and haven’t switched for a few years, you are likely to save more than someone on a fixed rate.
 The average saving according to government figures is around £200 per year – but many people save much more.

 When you are looking for a new energy supplier one of the easiest ways to find the best-priced energy deals is to use a price comparison site.
 Power Compare has a price comparison tool that is powered by Love Energy Savings.

 To get the most out of your price comparison you should try to use real figures from your energy bills so that you get a more accurate comparison and energy price projection.
 If you cannot find your energy bills then it doesn’t prevent you from using the price comparison sites as they have estimated figures for the property sizes and usage, but it may make the results less accurate.